 • The giant lobster in Shediac makes for a great photo op and spot to stretch the legs.

 • One of the warmest saltwater beaches in Canada, nearby Parlee Beach is ideal for swimming, sandcastle building, and beach volleyball.
-The park has excellent facilities, including picnic areas and playgrounds.
+The park has excellent facilities, including picnic areas, playgrounds, and camping if you’re looking to spend the night.

 Kouchibouguac National Park

-• This national park features golden sand dunes, trails that wind through forests, wetlands, and along the coast, and beautiful beaches, that are perfect for a day of swimming and relaxing.
+• Featuring golden sand dunes, trails that wind through forests, wetlands, and along the coast, and beautiful beaches that are perfect for a day of swimming and relaxing, it’s easy to spend a day or two here.
+Kouchibouguac National Park really surprised me, and I’m already planning a repeat road trip to explore more.

 Miscou Island